chemmedia/knowledgeworker-embedded-asset-api-question-example/README.md

 yarn build
 ```

-Now you can archive the content of the `dist` folder as zip archive and upload it as media asset to Knowledgeworker Create.
+Now you can upload the zip archive from `dist` folder as media asset to Knowledgeworker Create.

 ## Versioning